IBM/BlockchainNetwork-CompositeJourney/README.md

 * Select `never use namespaces` when asked whether to use namespaces in the generated API.
 * Select `No` when asked whether to secure the generated API.
 * Select `No` when asked whether to enable authentication with Passport.
+* Select `No` when asked if you want to enable the explorer test interface.
+* Select `No` when asked if you want to enable dynamic logging.
 * Select `Yes` when asked whether to enable event publication.
 * Select `No` when asked whether to enable TLS security.

-If the composer-rest-server started successfully you should see these two lines are output:
+If the composer-rest-server started successfully you should see these output lines:
 ```
 Discovering types from business network definition ...
 Discovered types from business network definition